MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 ### Windows

-In order to use this library you need to install the [x3270 project](http://x3270.bgp.nu/index.html) and put the directory on your PATH.
+You need to install the [x3270 project](http://x3270.bgp.nu/index.html) and put the directory on your PATH.

 The default folder is "C:\Program Files\wc3270" and this needs to be in the PATH of the Environment Variables.